 Where can you take it?

-In a nutshell, this is what the course had covered:
+In a nutshell, this is an overview of the course:

 - 4 written assignments

-- 6 hours of teaching practice with real English-learning students, and taught to 3 different English levels
+- 6 hours of teaching practice with real students

-In addition, we were also given 4 written assessments over the course of the four weeks.
+In addition to planning lessons, we were also given 4 written assessments over the course of the four weeks.
 One of them was doing a language analysis of the sentences given and another was analyzing a student’s accents and common mistakes.
-We had to explain what led them to these problems and activities to aide them to improve.
-Therefore, with multiple deadlines and barely any time to absorb the information, the course was indeed very demanding and exhausting.
+We had to explain what led them to these errors and provide activities to aide them to improve.
+The course was filled with multiple deadlines and barely any time to absorb the new information learnt.